nickdutto/react-gis-ol/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE][license-url] for more information.

 <p align="right">
   (<a href="#readme-top">back to top</a>)